Irfan Zakaria

-Muhammad Irfan bin Zakaria (born 4 June 1995) is a Malaysian professional footballer who plays for Malaysia Super League club Melaka and the Malaysia national team.
+Muhammad Irfan bin Zakaria (born 4 June 1995) is a Malaysian professional footballer who plays for Malaysia Super League club Kuching City, and the Malaysia national team.
 His primarily position as a defensive midfielder but can also play as a centre-back.

 Club career

 Return to Kuala Lumpur City

 On 17 January 2021, it was announced Irfan has joined newly promoted club, Kuala Lumpur City for a second stint.
 On 16 March, Irfan made his second debut for the club in a 1–0 league defeat to Penang.

 Sabah

 On 2 December 2022, Irfan signed a contract with Sabah.

 Kedah Darul Aman

 On 5 March 2024, Irfan officially signed a contract with Kedah Darul Aman.

 International career

 Irfan represented Malaysian at under-23 and senior level.